-This course gives students the opportunity to synthesize all the skills acquired in previous Occupational Preparation courses and apply them to their personal career choice.
+This course gives students the opportunity to synthesize all the skills acquired in previous Employment Prep courses and apply them to their personal career choice.
 This course allows students to solve work-related problems experienced in competitive employment, practice self-advocacy skills and master the theoretical practical aspects of their career choice.
 Students finish completing the 225 hours of integrated competitive employment in a community setting required for successful completion of the Occupational Course of Study.
 Students also develop a job placement portfolio that provides an educational and vocational record of their high school experience.
+Students will also engage in Person Centered/Driven Planning, and explore Federal regulations associated with public health in addition to finalizing career portfolios and transferring skills mastered from experience with the six categories of employability skills.